emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-language-learning.md

 And I mean _hundreds,_ if not _thousands_ of hours.

-For me, that way was my mom's Netflix account, Spotify, YouTube, a library card, Duolingo, and a few graded readers.
+For me, that way was my mom's Netflix account, Spotify, YouTube, Audible, a library card, Duolingo (and then Speakly, and then Glossika), and a few graded readers.

 What was — or will be — yours?